rooklift/halite2_rush_theory/README.md

 Planets sometimes cause the same problem.
 At turn 11 in [this game](https://halite.io/play/?game_id=7328811), one of my ships can't make any good move because it's come very close to a planet.
 Again, this was fixed by changing the fitness function.
 Still, even without getting (very) near planets, it occasionally happens that our only move to stay in the sweet spots would crash into a planet, e.g. in [this game](https://halite.io/play/?game_id=7730407) at turn 8.

 Sometimes the enemy just runs away, as in [this game](https://halite.io/play/?game_id=7069201)...

-For a long time I struggled with situations where the enemy splits up their forces.
-For example, I shouldn't have won [this game](https://halite.io/play/?game_id=7226052).
-I finally fixed how the fitness function feels about this sort of thing in v98/99.

 ## Defense